Hyunwoo-Park-Yonsei/Carla_simulator/README.md

 ## What I've learned
 * Implementing auto-pilot driving in the simulator wasn't easy.
 But during this project I've learned how to read and use the API references.
 * Reading and using those API references also made my programming skills improved.
 * Python is a great language but slow one.
-So I've learned the necessity of a faster language that I can use.
+So I've learned the limitation of the Python and also the necessity of a faster language that I can use.